Samsung Elec replaces mobile design head

-SEOUL Samsung Electronics Co Ltd, the world's biggest handset maker, has replaced the head of its mobile design team amid criticism of the latest Galaxy S smartphone.
+SEOUL May 8 Samsung Electronics Co Ltd , the world's biggest handset maker, has replaced the head of its mobile design team amid criticism of the latest Galaxy S smartphone.

 Chang Dong-hoon offered to resign last week and will be replaced by Lee Min-hyouk, vice president for mobile design, a Samsung spokeswoman said on Thursday.
 Samsung declined to comment on the reasons for the reshuffle.